 Preheat your cast iron skill before adding the oil.
 When the oil it hot it will begin to shimmer.
 Then, add your thighs skin-side down and allow your thighs to pan-fry undisturbed.
 It's important that you resist the urge to flip them over too early.

-I suggest extra virgin olive oil or avocado oil; however, if you're looking to deep fry, I highly recommend a cooking oil with a high smoking point.
-My favorite is avocado oil but vegetable oil or canola oil are great options too.
+It depends on whether you're deep-frying or pan-frying.
+For pan-frying, I suggest any neutral oil: extra virgin olive oil, grapeseed oil, or avocado oil; however, if you're deep-frying, I highly recommend a cooking oil with a high smoke point.
+My favorite is avocado oil, but vegetable oil or canola oil are great options too.

 📖 Recipe